shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 If your goal is to launch an app or run Toolkit code in a standalone python environment outside of software such as Maya or Nuke, then `tk-shell` is the engine you will want to bootstrap into.

 If you are wanting to run Toolkit apps within supported Software, then you will want to pick the appropriate engine, such as `tk-maya` or `tk-nuke`.
-This parameter is passed directly to the [`bootstrap_engine` method](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.bootstrap.ToolkitManager.bootstrap_engine).
+This parameter is passed directly to the [`ToolkitManager.bootstrap_engine()`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.bootstrap.ToolkitManager.bootstrap_engine) method.
 See the example in the [entity section](#entity) bellow.

 #### Entity
+The [`ToolkitManager.bootstrap_engine()`](https://developer.shotgunsoftware.com/tk-core/initializing.html#sgtk.bootstrap.ToolkitManager.bootstrap_engine) methods `entity` parameter, is used to set the [context](https://developer.shotgunsoftware.com/tk-core/core.html#context) and therefore [environment](https://developer.shotgunsoftware.com/tk-core/core.html?highlight=environment#module-pick_environment) for the launched engine.
 The entity can be of any entity type that the configuration is set up to work with.
 For example, if you provide a `Project` entity, the engine will start up in a project context, using the project environment settings.
 Likewise, you could provide a `Task` entity (where the task is linked to an `Asset`), and it will start up using the `asset_step.yml` environment.